-- is delivered in blended format (70% online and 30% face-to-face).
+- Delivered in blended format (70% online / 30% face-to-face)

-- emphasizes school improvement knowledge and skills grounded in action research.
+- Emphasizes school improvement knowledge and skills grounded in action research

-- requires a technologically current computer, an up-to-date web browser, and high-speed Internet access.
+- Requires a technologically current computer, an up-to-date web browser, and high-speed Internet access

 The cohesive student-centered program models excellence in education through rigorous coursework and faculty mentoring of research and practice.
-The 34-credit program, including a 12-credit concentration, helps competent teachers become effective educational leaders.
+The 33-credit program, which includes a 12-credit concentration, helps competent teachers become effective educational leaders.

-The program delivery is a blended format.
-Approximately 30% of the program will be delivered through face-to-face instruction and 70% will be delivered using distance technology tools.
-The Program is offered in a cohort format.
-Students are typically admitted to a cohort each summer.
+The UMF M.S.Ed. in Educational Leadership program is offered in a cohort format, with students typically admitted to a cohort each summer.
 Participants are expected to progress through the degree program with their cohort.
-Completion of the degree takes two or three years, including summers.
+Completion of the degree takes two to three years, including summers.